The Hanging at Four Winds Hospital

 By Gene Aronowitz

-When I was Commissioner of Community Mental Health for Westchester County, I made a very large macramé sculpture for an employee art show.
+When I was Commissioner of Community Mental Health for Westchester County, I made a huge macramé sculpture for an employee art show.
 The piece was 96 inches long, far bigger than anything I had made up to that point.
 It was very complex and very delicate.
-When the show was over, I didn’t know what to do with it so I asked Four Winds Hospital, a psychiatric hospital in Northern Westchester, with which I had a very positive relationship if they would like it.
-They did and I brought it up there and hung it.
+When the show was over, I didn’t know what to do with it, so I asked Four Winds Hospital, a psychiatric hospital in Northern Westchester, with which I had a very positive relationship, if they would like it.
+They did, and I brought it up there and hung it.

 One of my really big thrills resulted from this.
 I was at a party one night and began talking to an artist.
-I told her of my interest in macramé and she began to talk about a “magnificent” piece she had just seen.
+I told her of my interest in macramé, and she began to talk about a “magnificent” piece she had just seen.
 When she described it, it became clear to me that she was talking about my work.
-When I asked if she saw it at Four Winds, she said she did.
+When I asked if she had seen it at Four Winds, she said she had.

-One night, I was hanging out with a friend and we went over to the hospital so I could show her the piece.
+One night, I was hanging out with a friend, and we went over to the hospital so I could show her the piece.
 I found that it had been moved because they needed to paint the room in which it originally hung.
-In moving it, some of the knots had slipped and some had gotten twisted.
+In moving it, some of the knots had slipped, while others had become twisted.
 Since the piece was originally symmetrical, one side was now slightly but noticeably askew.

-I tried to adjust the affected knots but it had really gotten twisted up.
+I tried to adjust the affected knots, but they had become really twisted.
 I decided to cut about an inch off the bottoms of these particular cords so it wouldn’t be as noticeable.
 A psychiatric nurse was walking by; I asked her if she had a pair of scissors.
 The rest of the conversation went something like this.

 "What do you want with a pair of scissors?" she asked.